darshanpatel865-bit/explainers/README.md

 # Interactive Explainers

-A collection of interactive explainers for complex concepts, inspired by [Paras Chopra](https://paraschopra.github.io/explainers/) and [Bartosz Ciechanowski](https://ciechanow.ski/).
+A collection of interactive explainers for complex concepts, inspired by Paras Chopra.

 Built with React, Vite, and Tailwind CSS.
 Deployed on GitHub Pages.